 Dates: All throughout the month

 Race through the city in your most comfortable, yet colorful costume.
-The Bay to Breakers run is a unique experience with more than a hundred thousand people running in costume from the Bay, on the eastern side, to the Breakers out on the western side of the city.
-This 12k run is not for the faint of heart though as many people are challenged by the number of hills on this course.
+The Bay to Breakers run is a unique experience with more than 100,000 people running in costume from the Bay, on the eastern side, to the Breakers out on the western coast of the city.
+This 12k run is not for the faint of heart, however, as many people are challenged by the number of hills on this course.
 It's fun to run, but also fun to watch along the sidelines.

 Date: Sunday, May 21